 The Organization maintains its cash and cash equivalents in high-quality financial institutions.
-At times, such balances may exceed federally-insured limits.
-On December 31, 2021, there were no balances in excess of federally-insured limits.
+At times, such balances may exceed federally insured limits.
+On December 31, 2022, the Organization had no cash account balances in excess of federally insured limits.

 Contributed Support - The Organization receives contributions principally from credit unions, charitable organizations, corporations, and individuals.
-During the year ended December 31, 2021, approximately \$110,000 (24%) of the Organization's contributions were received from one charitable organization.
-During the year ended December 31, 2020, approximately \$184,000 (43%) of the Organization's contributions were received from the same charitable organization.
+During the year ended December 31, 2022, approximately \$99,000 (22%) of the Organization's contributions were received from one charitable organization.
+During the year ended December 31, 2021, approximately \$110,000 (24%) of the Organization's contributions were received from the same charitable organization.